 Buying Online Tickets for the Uffizi Gallery in Florence

 Skip-the-line reserved time tickets for the Uffizi are sold online through various vendors — if time slots are sold out at a specific site, tickets may still be available at others making it worth checking if a specific time is optimal but hard to get.
-B-ticket is the official ticketing website but many further authorized ticket sellers are available including GetYourGuide, Visit Europe Today and Tiqets.
-These authorized sites are often easier to use and do not change to Italian during the transaction.
+B-ticket is the official ticketing website but many further authorized ticket sellers are available including GetYourGuide and Tiqets.
+These authorized sites are often easier to use, do not change to Italian during the transaction, and may have better cancelation policies.
+Discounts are sometimes available if buying tickets for further Florence sights in a single transaction.

 All online ticket reservations for the Uffizi must be exchanged for paper tickets before going to the main entrance to the museum.
 The pick-up point is usually at entrance 3 but some resellers offer different pick-up points that may be more convenient.